xXsteinXx/chara-analysis_at/index.md

     s1_sentences.append(x)

 df = pd.DataFrame({
-    'text' : s1_words # import to name text for transformers training })
+    'text' : s1_words # important to name text for fine-tuning later })

 df.to_csv('at_s1_text.csv')

 ```

-## Training the Model
+## Fine-tuning the Model

-The model used in this section is a fine tuning of the pretrained GPT-2 model found here: https://huggingface.co/openai-community/gpt2 and that can be further understood by the model card found here: https://github.com/openai/gpt-2/blob/master/model_card.md.
+The model used in this section is a fine-tuning of the pretrained GPT-2 model found here: https://huggingface.co/openai-community/gpt2 and that can be further understood by the model card found here: https://github.com/openai/gpt-2/blob/master/model_card.md.

 The model training is best performed in Google Collab for easier interfacing with Hugging Face.